 Our free pension calculator allows you to enter a few details and instantly tells you how much income you can expect from your pension pot.
 It also tells you whether you are on track for the retirement you want and what the impact will be of increasing your monthly pension contributions.Start the pension calculator

 Once you know how much your income from your personal pensions will be, there are a few other things to consider…

-Will you want to take a tax free cash sum from your pension savings?
+Will you want to take a tax-free cash sum from your pension savings?

-With a pension pot of £100,000 a maximum tax free cash lump sum of £25,000 can be taken leaving £75,000 to buy an annuity.
+With a pension pot of £100,000 a maximum tax-free cash lump sum of £25,000 can be taken leaving £75,000 to produce an income.

-What age do you want to retire?
+What age can you retire?

 The age at which you want to start receiving an income makes a massive difference to the amount of income you will receive.

 - A male aged 65 could currently receive an annual annuity income of around £7,317 (gross) from a £100,000 purchase price.
 This income would increase to around £8,244 if aged 70 at time of purchase.
 These examples are based on a single life, level income with a 5 year guarantee.

 For a more accurate estimate of potential annuity it is best to use an annuity comparison tool to gain a personal evaluation.

 If you smoke, suffer from ill health or currently take any prescribed medication then you may be able to increase your retirement income by purchasing an enhanced or impaired life annuity.
 Hargreaves Lansdown has launched a great enhanced annuity calculator which, although not covering every insurer, will give you an indication of the potential uplift in retirement income.